inspired/TA-Forefront/README.md

 ##### Fixed issues

-Version 1.0.0 of the Add-on for Microsoft Forefront Threat Management Gateway fixes the following issues:
+Version 1.0.1 of the Add-on for Microsoft Forefront Threat Management Gateway fixes the following issues:

-- Initial release
+- Documentation best practices

 ##### Known issues

-Version 1.0.0 of the Add-on for Microsoft Forefront Threat Management Gateway has the following known issues:
+Version 1.0.1 of the Add-on for Microsoft Forefront Threat Management Gateway has the following known issues:

 - None known

 ##### Third-party software attributions

-Version 1.0.0 of the Add-on for Microsoft Forefront Threat Management Gateway incorporates the following third-party software or libraries.
+Version 1.0.1 of the Add-on for Microsoft Forefront Threat Management Gateway incorporates the following third-party software or libraries.

 - None